ranga27/shipment-client-api/README.md

   - Create Package
   - Get All Shipments
   - Get Shipments by ID
-  - Get Packages by Field values
   - Update Shipment
   - Delete Shipment
 - Reporting
   - Shipments & Packages associated with a specific Supplier <-> Buyer pair
   - Carbon emissions for a specific supplier
   - The most efficient supplier for carbon emissions

-## API endpoints
-These endpoints allow you to handle the management of shipments packages and report on their attributes

 ## Constraints
 - No backend database is used.
 Instead, I have used the filesystem for ease of simplicity.